College of Science and Health > Academics > Psychology > Graduate Programs > Community Psychology (MA/PhD) > Community Psychology Program Highlights

 Extensive Research Opportunities

-Research in the program focuses primarily on social issues and provides services to underserved populations and nonprofit organizations.
-You’ll have the opportunity to obtain external funding through government agencies and private foundations, teach and/or conduct research abroad through our Global Growth Experience, mentor graduate and undergraduate students in their research and applied community work, and work on one of the leading journals in community psychology — the Journal of Prevention & Intervention in the Community, which is housed at DePaul.
+Research in the program focuses primarily on social issues and is conducted in collaboration with marginalized populations and nonprofit organizations.
+You’ll have the opportunity to consult with community partners, obtain external funding through government agencies and private foundations, teach classes, study abroad through our Global Growth Experience, mentor graduate and undergraduate students, and work on the Global Journal of Community Psychology, which is housed at DePaul.

 Faculty members have received national awards for distinguished contributions in research, teaching and service, and serve on the American Psychological Association and Society for Community Research and Action governance boards and committees.
 They also serve as editors and members on a variety of editorial boards for journals in the field.